-In its Brief, the Town of Emerald Isle (Town) does not dispute the critical facts supporting the Nies' takings claims.
-It does not dispute that the Nies' own property lying between the dunes and the mean high water mark.
-It does not dispute that this area is subject to its Beach Gear Ordinance and Beach Driving Ordinance and the
+In its Brief, the Town of Emerald Isle (Town) does not dispute the critical facts supporting the Nies' takings claims.1 It does not dispute that the Nies' own property lying between the dunes and the mean high water mark.
+It does not dispute that this area is subject to its Beach Gear Ordinance and Beach Driving Ordinance and the driving authorized by those laws.2 Finally, the Town does not deny that, pursuant to the ordinances, Town and public vehicles regularly drive on the Nies' dry sand property.
+There is no material dispute, then, that the Town has physically invaded the Nies' land.

-&lt;sup>1 The Town bizarrely asserts that the Nies' federal takings claim (arising under 42 U.S.C. § 1983) is not at issue here because the Nies have conceded it is unripe.
+1 The Town bizarrely asserts that the Nies' federal takings claim (arising under 42 U.S.C. § 1983) is not at issue here because the Nies have conceded it is unripe.
 Town Brief at 6.
 This is untrue.
 The Nies press the 5th Amendment claim and it is ripe in this Court.
 See San Remo Hotel, L.P. v.
 City and County of San Francisco, 545 U.S. 323, 346, 125 S. Ct.
 2491, 2506, 162 L. Ed.
 2d 315 (2005).